lukelevensaler/Organic-Morse-Solver/README.md

 2. **Create the Conda Environment**

   The repository includes an `environment.yml` file that specifies all required dependencies including:
-   - **PySCF**: Quantum chemistry calculations (CCSD(T) level theory)
+  - **PySCF**: Quantum chemistry calculations (SCF-level theory in the current implementation)
    - **NumPy/SciPy**: Numerical computations and special functions
    - **Typer**: CLI framework
    - **PyBerny**: Geometry optimization